StreamAMG/playback-documentation-portal/docs/SDK/Javascript.md

 The StreamAMG SDK for JavaScript provides a JavaScript API for Video Player Integration.
 A single Javascript file called 'playback.js' is available for downloading into your application.

->Versions are available for every major and minor release e.g. v1. v1.23, v1.23.9 should you require a specific version.
+>Versions are available for every major and minor release e.g. v1, v1.23, v1.23.9 should you require a specific version.
 >
->Specific versions may be obtained from https://sdk.playback.streamamg.com/<version>/playback.js.
+>Specific versions may be obtained from ```https://sdk.playback.streamamg.com/<version>/playback.js```
 >
->However, it is advisable to use the latest major version which is currently 'v1' and available [here](https://sdk.playback.streamamg.com/v1/playback.js).
+>However, it is advisable to use the latest major version which is available [here](https://sdk.playback.streamamg.com/v1/playback.js).

 Here is an example of loading the SDK into an HTML 5 script: